denisemtr/denisemtr/README.md

 **`🚀 Data Analyst | Researcher at USP | Data Science & Nutrition `**
 🇧🇷

-My name is Denise; I hold a degree in Nutrition from the University of São Paulo (USP) and earned both my master's and doctoral degrees from the Federal University of Santa Catarina (UFSC).
+I hold a degree in Nutrition from the University of São Paulo (USP) and earned both my master's and doctoral degrees from the Federal University of Santa Catarina (UFSC).
 Currently, I am pursuing an MBA in Data Science, Artificial Intelligence, and Analytics at USP/Esalq and working as a senior researcher on projects affiliated with USP and UNIFESP.
 My research focuses on public health nutrition, food systems, school meals, public food procurement, and sustainability.
-I have experience working with epidemiological and population-based data, food environments, dietary patterns, and childhood obesity.
+I have experience working with epidemiological and population-based data, food environments, dietary patterns, sleep habits, and childhood obesity.

-More recently, my projects have focused on the environmental impacts of food procurement, including greenhouse gas emissions, sustainable food systems, and the development of dietary and purchasing scenarios.
+More recently, my projects have focused on the environmental impacts of food procurement within the Brazilian National School Feeding Program, including greenhouse gas emissions, sustainable food systems, and the development of dietary and purchasing scenarios.

 I am also expanding my work in data science, with a particular interest in data analysis, data visualization, optimization models, and machine learning applied to public health, climate change, and sustainable food systems.